FbN/iodio/README.md

 * **Mutable**.
 Every time you specialize in your query calling some method (.where, .limit, .join, etc.) you are mutating the same instance.
 This makes it harder to compose your apps.

 * **Not Lazy**.
-Being based on Promise, the query is materially executed the moment you call .then on the builder or try to "await" for the result.
+Being based on Promise, the query is materially executed the moment you call .resolve on the builder or try to "await" for the result.
 You cannot composer your program in a Pure way leaving the actual "impure" query execution as the last step.

 So, let's introduce you IODIO.
 It's a monadic wrapper of a Knex query builder and a Fluture Future that represents the result of the query.
 It's lazy and pure, so you can program in advance your computations (query composition and/or result transformation) and run all as the last step.